United States Department of the Interior

 Sign this petition to STOP CONSTRUCTION of the Christopher Columbus Landing Resort until PUBLIC HEARINGS ARE FULLY RENEWED through an ADMINISTRATIVE ORDER from THE GOVERNOR OF PUERTO RICO to P.R's PLANNING BOARD and CARIBBEAN MANAGEMENT GROUP, INC. For up to date daily posts follow Salvemos a Playuela on Facebook and Instagram.
 We oppose the construction of a coastal mega hotel-residential complex, which consists of 121-acres, 300 room hotel with a 17,000 square foot casino, convention center, 160 condo-hotel units, 240 apartment condominium, and 100 residential villas.
 The complex covers nearly 4,000 feet of the coastline of Playuela, a significant part of an already-working Ecological Corridor in Northwest Puerto Rico, Municipality of Aguadilla.
 Construction operations started last October 31st, 2016 on urban-free lands ("Suelos Rústicos") that should be maintained free from urbanization.
 This land category is established in the Land Use Plan of the Puerto Rico Planning Board (pags 140-151, 2015).
 This is also true for the Municipality Territorial Ordinance.
 Developers vaguely justify urbanization here under the Law of Tourism Development, arguing that the project will have little ecological impact and brings economy.
 In fact, because of this law, developers applied for tax forgiveness and they won't even pay Municipal taxes for this construction project.
 Environmental groups argue this economic model is highly unsustainable, only benefiting specific-private construction and real estate business owners, promoting social inequity, and environmental degradation/conflicts.
 These lands hold great biodiversity of fauna and flora.
 Species interact with the urban-free environment to form a Sustainable Paradise with up to five distinct ecosystems.
 This provides a sense of place to the people.
 Several protected species of corals, manatees, hawksbill turtles, boas (potentially), birds, and native palm trees depend on Land & Sea Ecological Integrity and would benefit from conservation and restoration efforts.
 Also, this area hosts four of the most recognized surf breaks, not just by Puerto Rico, but also by the international surfing community These are: “El Mix”, “Wishing Wells”, “Pressure Point”, and “Wilderness”.
 South of this site are other world class breaks like “Gas Chambers” and “Crash Boats”, and North "Surfers Beach", "Table Tops", "PR's Backdoor", and "Survivals".
 Click Here!To complete the Christopher Columbus Landing Resort it is required the construction of an extended sewage pipeline system damaging underground aquifers.
 Increasing the capacity of a nearby-river sewage treatment plant is also required.
 Curious enough, the project was sold to investors as a Beach Front Hotel Complex.
 Now we know, this propaganda was an OAX!
 The project engineer admitted a sandy beach will not be constructed.
 Nevertheless, significant threats of habitat loss and scenery degradation remains.
 Natural-intrinsic coastal values are essential sustainable-assets for the local economy, attracting tourists to Aguadilla, Rincón, Isabela and other Northwest Municipalities of PR.
 Many existing hotels, hostels, and guest houses in the area benefit from these resources.
 To consolidate our cause we are developing counter-proposals to designate these lands as a series of Natural Reserve and develop a Management Plan for the Ecological Corridor.
 These are strategic investments that can be done to develop sustainable economies like Eco-Tourism and ensure the coherent implementation of the Land Use Plan to be in concordance with the sustainability needs of Puerto Rico's socio-economic and socio-ecological systems.
 ACT NOW!!!
 DEMAND RENEWAL OF PUBLIC HEARINGS, an appropriate forum and level of discussion where the destiny of Playuela's Beauty and Value can be changed for GOOD!
 For More Information and up to date daily posts follow Salvemos a Playuela on Facebook and Instagram.

-Stop the Trump Administration's Hunting Expansion on Wildlife Refuges!
+Stop the Hunting Expansion on Wildlife Refuges!

 America's wild animals are in danger in the very places set aside to protect them.
 Nearly 2.3 million acres across 97 national wildlife refuges and nine fish hatcheries could soon open up to more hunting and fishing due to a new Trump administration plan.
 This cruel and cynical plan would harm wildlife refuges across the country — from Montana's Swan River to Florida's Everglades and from Arizona's Cabeza Prieta to Massachusetts' Great Meadows.
 This plan is the largest hunting expansion in history — and for wildlife, their peaceful sanctuary homes could soon become death zones.
 Species like mountain lions, migratory birds and black bears will have their safe havens turned into hunting ranges.
 With wildlife already facing so many threats to their survival, they rely on refuges to be safe havens.
 But if Trump gets his way, they'll be in the crosshairs on many of these public lands for the very first time.
 We should be working to protect animals, not making it easier for them to be gunned down.
-Wildlife deserve to be safe in national wildlife refuges.
-The Center for Biological Diversity is fighting to Save Life on Earth and we're not going to let wildlife be slaughtered, especially not on public lands in the refuges designated to keep them safe.
+Wild animals deserve to be safe in national wildlife refuges.
+The Center for Biological Diversity is fighting to Save Life on Earth and we're not going to let wildlife be slaughtered – especially not on public lands in the refuges designated to keep them safe.
 Take action and sign the petition now.
-Tell Interior Secretary David Bernhardt to rescind this plan immediately.
+Join our call in telling Interior Secretary David Bernhardt to rescind this plan immediately.

 KEEP AMERICA GREAT!
 Protect America's National Parks Now and Forever!